team20/team20.github.io/leds/index.md

 # Lighting things up

 We use I2C to communicate with the Arduino from robot code.
 If haven't read up on I2C, go [here](/i2c).
 We send one byte to the Arduino to tell it what pattern to use.
 Our data format consists of integers, and we select different LED patterns depending on the number.
-On the RoboRIO side, create a `byte` array of length one to store the byte you will send to the Arduino.
-Change the byte being sent by setting the first index of the array to some integer.
-To send a byte to the Arduino, call `writeBulk` on the I2C object you created earlier, providing the one-byte array as the argument.
-You should put this call inside of the subsystem `periodic` method so the Arduino is constantly receiving bytes.
 For each case in the switch statement, use a for loop like explained above to set the color of the LEDs.
 You can use different functions to get different patterns.
 With a switch statement and some functions, you could have a case for all green LEDs, alternating green LEDs, gradients, etc.

 ## Example